pachyderm/docs/content/2.2.x/concepts/advanced-concepts/deferred-processing.md

 `<pipeline-name>-trigger-n`.
 You can manually update the heads of these branches to trigger processing just like in the previous example.

-!!! note
+{{% notice tip %}}
 Deleting or updating a pipeline **will not clean up** the trigger branch that it has created.
 In fact, the trigger branch has a lifetime that is not tied to the pipeline's lifetime.
 There is no guarantee that other pipelines are not using that trigger branch.
 A trigger branch can, however, be deleted manually (`pachctl delete branch <repo>@<branch>`).
+{{% /notice  %}}

 ## More advanced automation